qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 ```

 - `configure_optimizers` is a method provided by Lightning.
 An eagle-eye of you could notice
-mysterious `self.model`, it is actually a `quaterion_models.MetricModel` instance.
+mysterious `self.model`, it is actually a [MetricModel](https://quaterion-models.qdrant.tech/quaterion_models.model.html) instance.
 We will cover it later.
 - `configure_loss` is a loss function to be used during training.
 You can choose a ready-made implementation from Quaterion.
 However, since Quaterion's purpose is not to cover all possible losses, or other entities and
 features of similarity learning, but to provide a convenient framework to build and use such models,
 there might not be a desired loss.
-In this case it is possible to use `PytorchMetricLearningWrapper`
+In this case it is possible to use [PytorchMetricLearningWrapper](https://quaterion.qdrant.tech/quaterion.loss.extras.pytorch_metric_learning_wrapper.html)
-to bring required loss from `pytorch-metric-learning` library, which has a rich collection of
+to bring required loss from [pytorch-metric-learning](https://kevinmusgrave.github.io/pytorch-metric-learning/) library, which has a rich collection of losses.
-losses.
 You can also implement a custom loss yourself.
 - `configure_head` - model built via Quaterion is a combination of encoders and a top layer - head.
 As with losses, some head implementations are provided.
-They can be found at `quaterion_models.heads`.
+They can be found at [quaterion_models.heads](https://quaterion-models.qdrant.tech/quaterion_models.heads.html).

-At our example we use `MultipleNegativesRankingLoss`.
+At our example we use [MultipleNegativesRankingLoss](https://quaterion.qdrant.tech/quaterion.loss.multiple_negatives_ranking_loss.html).
 This loss is especially good for training retrieval tasks.
 It assumes that we pass only positive pairs (similar objects) and considers all other objects as negative examples.

 `MultipleNegativesRankingLoss` use cosine to measure distance under the hood, but it is a configurable parameter.
 Quaterion provides implementation for other distances as well.
-You can find available ones at `quaterion.distances`.
+You can find available ones at [quaterion.distances](https://quaterion.qdrant.tech/quaterion.distances.html).

 Now we can come back to `configure_encoders`:)